One thing you can’t get away from is the track-record of the PNC

 While rigged elections are the most egregious of APNU behaviour, other kinds of conduct must never be forgotten.
 Chief among these is that during its 28 years of authoritarianism, the PNC made this country not only bankrupt, but also made us the object of derision throughout the Caribbean and the wider world.
 National bankruptcy is not just words.
 Those who had to endure it, meaning the entire population except for the family and friends of the PNC top brass, starved day and night for years.

-Note that in 1980, our Gross domestic product (GDP) stood at US$600 million which then shrunk steadily from thereon to US$374 million in 1992.
-Effectively, in twelve years under the PNC, our GDP shrunk by US$226 million or by 38%.
+Note that in 1980, our Gross Domestic Product (GDP) stood at US$600 million which then shrunk steadily from thereon to US$374 million in 1992.
+Effectively, in 12 years under the PNC, our GDP shrunk by US$226 million or by 38%.
 The total public debt in 1985 stood at $8.6 billion with a debt-to-GDP ratio of 438%.
 Guyana was the only country in the world that had a lower per capita income at the end of the 1980s compared to the end of the decade!

 With a PNC card, you were able to uplift your full shop list.
 Without a PNC card, you got a quarter pint of cooking oil, one pound of flour, one onion, and two “flegs” of garlic.
 Foreign missions had to come into to Guyana to share out milk and biscuits to starving school children.